featheredtoast/auto-reloaded-repl/README.md

 * Currently finds the repl to connect to by `.nrepl-port` in the project root.
 May be other connection schemes in the future.

+## Implementation details

+Currently Hawk sometimes is a little loud when it comes to file watching, if a file is modified multiple times, eg in a VM.
+This library comes with a 2 second window where it ignores events, which is sufficient for my use cases.

 ## License

 Copyright © 2017 Jeff Wong